VOLTTRON/volttron/docs/source/specifications/simulation_integration.rst

 9. Stop simulation

-Currently, VOLTTRON has individual implementations for integrating with many of the above simulation platforms.
+Currently, VOLTTRON has individual implementations for integrating with many of the above simulation platforms (For example, an example of integrating with GridAPPSD can be found in `examples/GridAPPS-D/gridappsd_example/agent.py`, EnergyPlus agent can be found in ``).
 Instead, in this specification we are proposing a base simulation integration class that will provide common APIs and concrete simulation integration classes that will have implementation of the these APIs as per the needs of the individual simulation platforms.
 Users can use appropriate simulation classes based on